Northern Kenya Rangelands Project

 Location: 1.9 million hectares of savannah grassland in northern Kenya

 Standards: Verified Carbon Standard (VCS) under the VM0032 Methodology, and Triple Gold certified to the Climate, Community & Biodiversity Alliance Standards (CCBA)

 Expected carbon removal: 50 million tonnes of CO2 over 30-year project lifespan

-Partners: Native, Northern Rangelands Trust, The Nature Conservancy, Soils for the Future
+Partners: Native, Northern Rangelands Trust, and Soils for the Future

 What is the Northern Kenya Rangelands Project?